Artak Ghulyan: National awards

 In September 2013, Ghulyan received the title of "Honored Architect of the Republic of Armenia" by a decree issued by then-president Serzh Sargsyan.
 In December of the same year, president Serzh Sargsyan honored him with the "State Prize of the Republic of Armenia" in the field of urban development and architecture, for the design of the Vatche and Tamar Manoukian Manuscript Library building in Etchmiadzin.

 Works and designs

-Artak Ghulyan has designed many Armenian churches throughout Armenia as well as the Armenian diaspora.
+Artak Ghulyan designed many Armenian churches throughout Armenia as well as the Armenian diaspora.
 His notable works include: